-Editor’s Note: A recent research report sheds light on the top eight challenges learning leaders are facing.
+Editor’s Note: A recent research report sheds light on common challenges learning leaders face.
 These challenges were discovered through research and surveys conducted over the course of a decade.
 In this series of articles, we will explore these challenges and how learning leaders are responding.
 This article is the first of an eight-part series.

 When speaking to learning and development (L&D) professionals, themes emerge that corroborate Training Industry research.
 One such theme is that L&D professionals know how crucial training is to business performance, but proving its value to other parts of the organization isn’t a walk in the park.